LykkeBusiness/Lykke.Snow.Notifications/README.md

 ```
 ### 2. Firebase Configuration

 In order to communicate with Firebase servers, a private key for service account is needed.
 This file should be located in output directory.
-Please follow the steps [here](https://firebase.google.com/docs/admin/setup) to see get this credentials file.
+Please follow the steps [here](https://firebase.google.com/docs/admin/setup) to get this credentials file.

 After getting this file and moving it to the output directory, the `CredentialsFilePath` configuration should be set to point the path in output directory.